vineethkumarv/sv-wiki/Control-Flow.md

             // 01 : $display("Value of x = %0b",x);
             10 : $display("Value of x = %0b",x);
             11 : $display("Value of x = %0b" ,x);
-            default : $display("Value of x is not find");
+            default : $display("Value of x is not found");
             endcase

 In the above example,  here expression= "x" should match one of the case items but here no condition is true.
 In this '01' value is given to the x so the case item '01' is not matched with the expression = 'x'.
 Then default get executes.
-If none of the conditions is true then the default statement gets executed .
+If none of the conditions is true then the default statement gets executed.
+This will display 'Value of x is not found' in the output.

 **Flowchart:**